electrode-io/electrode-native/docs/getting-started/getting-started.md

 ### Implementing the MovieApi on the native side

 {% sample lang="android" %}
-1) Open the `MainApplication.java` file in your favorite IDE.
+1) Open the `MainApplication.java` file in your favorite editor.
 The `MainApplication.java` file is located in the  `android/app/src/main/java/com/walmartlabs/ern/`) directory.
 Alternatively, you can use Android Studio to open the Android project (in the `android/` directory) and to edit this file.

 2) Replace the code in the `MainApplication.java` file with the following code: